khaledabdelfatah/BV_UG/docs/usecases/je_anomalies/je_filters.md

 The following filters are available in the dashboards.
 You can use them to customize your view and focus on specific data points that matter most to you.

 - **Year**: Filter the data by year.
 This allows you to analyze trends and changes over time.
-- **Month**: Narrow down the data to a specific month.
+- **Month**: Narrow down the data to a specific month or quarter.
 This is useful for monthly reports or comparisons.
 - **JE Source**: Filter by the source of the journal entry.
 This helps in identifying the origin of the data, You can select multiple sources to include in your analysis.
 - **JE Category**: This filter allows you to categorize the journal entries based on their type.
 You can select multiple categories to include in your analysis.
 - **Account**: Filter the data by specific accounts.
 This is useful for focusing on particular financial metrics or areas of interest.